Art Paper Storage Cabinet – Keep Artwork Flat, Clean & Ready to Use

 What Drawer Height Works Best for Most Papers?

-About 2"–2¼" interior height balances capacity with low stack pressure and leaves room for sleeves, glassine, and easy two-hand lifts.
+About 2"–2¼" interior height balances capacity with low stack pressure and leaves room for sleeves, glassine, and easy two-hand lifts

-Are Locks Useful on Paper Cabinets?
+Are Locks Useful on Artist Paper Storage Drawers?

 Locks help in shared studios and classrooms and prevent accidental pulls during critiques or client visits.
 They also support the chain of custody for higher-value stocks.